clause-bielefeld/clause-bielefeld.github.io/people.md

   __Email__: bastian *dot* bunzeck *at* uni-jena *dot* de

   __Interests__:
-  I am interested in novel, computational approaches to questions in linguistics and literary criticism.
+  I am interested in computational approaches *to all things language*, from regular linguistic research to the Digital Humanities and beyond.

 <br/><br/>